pi0/osticket-docker/README.md

 # Environmental Variables

+`HOST`

+Sets the 'host' part of the osTicket URL in database, eg. for links in ticket mails.

 `ROOT_PATH`

 If you want to host osTicket under a subdirectory path of your domain you must set this path here, so osTicket can properly reference it's source files.
 Defaults to `/`.